DB Breweries

-DB Breweries is a New Zealand-based brewing company, owned by Heineken Asia Pacific.
-Founded in 1930 by Sir Henry Kelliher and W Joseph Coutts, the partners purchased Levers and Co. and the Waitemata Brewery Co. in Otahuhu.
+DB Breweries is a New Zealand–based brewing company, owned by Heineken Asia Pacific.
+Founded in 1930 by Sir Henry Kelliher and W Joseph Coutts, the partners purchased Levers and Co. and the Waitemata Brewery Co. in Ōtāhuhu.
 Asia Pacific Breweries acquired DB Breweries in 2004, which in turn was bought-out by Heineken International in 2012.
 The company mainly produces pale lager, whilst its Tui brand is one of the better-known beers in New Zealand, partly due to strong advertising.

 History

-The company was founded in 1930 by Sir Henry Kelliher with the purchase of Levers and Co. and the Waitemata Brewery Co. in Otahuhu, owned by W.J.
+The company was founded in 1930 by Sir Henry Kelliher with the purchase of Levers and Co. and the Waitemata Brewery Co. in Ōtāhuhu, owned by W.J.
 Coutts, who became a director.

 Coutts' son, Morton Coutts, took over as director in 1946, and later developed a new production process called "continuous fermentation", which enabled beer to be made continuously, without the need to stop and clean between batches.
 The system proved popular enough to be sold to other brewing companies.